 “The morning I found out… it was as if a weight had fallen upon me greater than any I have ever felt before.”
 He received therapy wherever he could find it and changed significantly as a person from then on.
 His social circles transformed, and it was at this point he believes he became truly artistic.
 “I always wanted to be as successful as I could be, but once I lost my Dad, I felt as though living life was more important than success.
 Success became a metaphor for love, for pain, and for perseverance.
 I could express those feelings and that journey I was going through on the keys of my piano.”
 He graduated high school in 2011 with an impressive ACT score and the coursework to prove his dedication to architecture.
 He received a full ride scholarship for Architectural Technology at Robert Morris University, and started a job as a graphic designer.
 The path he had designed for himself was to alter though, when he dropped out of university to pursue his love of music.
 He joined the metal band 29 Needles and began touring with them for their album release, helped write their EP, and learned to use audio hardware and software to take his sounds further than he ever could on a keyboard alone.
 In 2015 he moved to Phoenix, Arizona where he studied music business and theory before starting his own company called Pombrah Music Publishing LLC.

 Here you will find all of my commercially released music organized by overall genre.
-As 2020 progresses new genres will be added, so be sure to check back every few weeks.
+As time progresses new genres will be added, so be sure to check back every few weeks.
 For updates on my next upcoming project, deals on my services, and behind the scenes opportunities to collaborate, be sure to subscribe to my mailing list below.